celestiaorg/docs/how-to-guides/arabica-devnet.md

 for network upgrades.

-See the [network upgrade process page](./network-upgrade-process.md) to learn more about specific upgrades like the [Lemongrass network upgrade](./network-upgrade-process.md#lemongrass-network-upgrade).
+See the [network upgrade process page](./network-upgrade-process.md) to learn more about specific upgrades like the [Ginger network upgrade](./network-upgrade-process.md#ginger-network-upgrade).